Public Health Action Support Team (PHAST)

 If you're interested in picking cabbage for food insecure families, delivering water to Flint residents still affected by distrust and/or lack of access to safe water, connecting with community leaders in Ypsilanti to help them assess the health needs of their community, handing out condoms and providing health education at various LGBTQ+ events, or are interested in understanding how incarceration affects women and their children, with the goal of helping an organization evaluate their intervention, then PHAST is where you need to be.
 It's through these experiences that I've developed as a public health leader.
 Through this work I’ve developed a personal philosophy that values working with local communities above all.

 - Emily Dejka, Epidemiology candidate & PHAST participant

-in December!
-To learn more, contact us at firstname.lastname@example.org and read up on our recent work with the Detroit Food Policy Council, along the US-Mexico border in South Texas, in the Mississippi Delta, or in Grenada.
+This year, PHAST is providing a series of both virtual and in-person opportunities to work with community-based organizations, health departments, and the University of Michigan in addition to workshops, training, and speaker events.
+To learn more, contact us at firstname.lastname@example.org, or read up on our recent work with the Detroit Food Policy Council, in the Mississippi Delta, and in Grenada.

 Partner with PHAST

 If your health department or community-based organization is interested in working with PHAST, please contact us at email@example.com or 734-763-9234.
 Completing a PHAST Deployment Application beforehand is helpful, but not required.
 Let's talk!

 Following Hurricane Irma in 2017, the CDC requested PHAST's assistance with conducting a Community Assessment for Public Health Emergency Response (CASPER) in partnership with local residents in St. Croix and St. Thomas in the US Virgin Islands.
 PHAST conducted household interviews and assisted with data analysis.